kubevela/kubevela/docs/en/end-user/components/more.md

 kruise-statefulset	default	statefulsets.apps.kruise.io
 openfaas          	default	functions.openfaas.com
 ````
 Note that the `--discover` flag means show all uninstalled components.
-Otherwise, it'll show all installed component(except for inner component)

 ### 2. install
 Then you can install component like: